kernow/Google-Chrome-News/README.md

+# About

+This is a Google Chrome App that consumes Google news RSS feeds for easy viewing of new stories.
+It supports localization and will automatically detect the users language settings providing feeds from the source that best matches their language.

 # Getting Setup

 To run this Google Chrome App you will need to have the latest [Google Chrome Canary](https://tools.google.com/dlpage/chromesxs/) installed with a few of the options changed.
 Open the [chrome://flags/](chrome://flags/) page and enable the following settings: